frizatch/QGIS-Intro-to-GIS/README.md

 [image]

 1. Layers List / Browser Panel
+2. Map Canvas
-2. Navigation toolbar - use these for moving around the map canvas
+3. Navigation toolbar - use these for moving around the map canvas
-3. SAVE project (it's always good to save your work as you go!)
+4. SAVE project (it's always good to save your work as you go!)
-4. Identify Features (useful for quickly investigating an object)
+5. Identify Features (useful for quickly investigating an object)
+6. Open Attribute Table
-5. Open Data Source Manager (AKA adding data)
+7. Open Data Source Manager (AKA adding data)

-Hover over the buttons for tooltips that will help you remember what they are.
+Hover over the buttons for tooltips that will help you explore and remember what each tool is.

-For a more in-depth exploration of all of these controls (and for other in-depth lessons) see the [QGIS training manual](https://docs.qgis.org/3.16/en/docs/training_manual/)
+For a more in-depth exploration of all of these controls (and for other in-depth lessons!) see the [QGIS training manual](https://docs.qgis.org/3.16/en/docs/training_manual/)

 ## Import data into QGIS
 Let's load some data.